How is a metrics platform different from dashboards?

 • Executive scorecard: Finance defines "ARR," "Net Revenue Retention," and "Gross Margin" once, then publishes them to the leadership dashboard and board deck.

-• Operations: “On-time Shipment Rate” and “Pick Accuracy” appear on floor screens and in daily standups from the same source.
+• Operations: "On-time Shipment Rate" and "Pick Accuracy" appear on floor screens and in daily standups, pulled from a single governed definition.

 Risks, tradeoffs, and rollout tips

-• Ownership matters: Assign metric owners and reviewers, or consistency will fade.
+• Ownership matters: Assign metric owners and reviewers, or consistency will fade over time.

-• Start with the top 10–20 KPIs: Prove value fast, then expand.
+• Start with the top 10–20 KPIs: Prove value fast with the metrics that matter most, then expand the catalog.

-• Document context: Include a plain-language description, example records, and edge-case rules for each metric.
+• Document context: Include a plain-language description, example records, and edge-case rules for each metric — this is what makes metrics usable by both humans and AI.

-• Map old to new: Keep current dashboards, then replace embedded formulas with governed metrics in phases.
+• Map old to new: Keep current dashboards running, then replace embedded formulas with governed metrics in phases to reduce disruption.

 Where PowerMetrics fits

-PowerMetrics provides a governed metric catalog and simple ways to publish those metrics into dashboards and other tools.
-You connect data once, define metrics once, then share them widely with confidence.
+PowerMetrics provides a governed metric catalog and straightforward ways to publish those metrics into dashboards and other tools.
+You connect data once, define metrics once, and share them widely — with the structure AI needs to answer questions accurately and the confidence your team needs to act on what they see.